passcod/blook/transcripts/western-reaches-38.md

 Cayde, just turns out when a villain looks like Nathan Fillion in a game, it's very jarring and I don't like that.
-Because my brain's like "it's Nathan Fillion, Nathan Fillion's here, Nathan Fillion's talking, Nathan Fillion" and I can't be like "yes this is the character Buck.
-It's just Nathan Fillion.".
+Because my brain's like "it's Nathan Fillion, Nathan Fillion's here, Nathan Fillion's talking, Nathan Fillion" and I can't be like "yes, this is the character Buck."
+It's just Nathan Fillion.

 __Saf: [00:58:31]__ And that's been a big thing with me.
 It's why I couldn't read the book about Buck.
 It's the reason I struggled with Halo 5 so much.